exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 **Javascript module name**

 When need to provide an additional logic for your connector in client browser, it's possible to define an [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) [module](http://docs.exoplatform.com/PLF40/sect-Reference_Guide-Javascript_Development-JavaScript_In_GateIn-GMD_Declaring_Module.html) in the Platform, it will be loaded by Cloud Drive add-on when your connector will initialize its provider in the browser.
-Javascript module name should have a name in form of `cloudDrive.PROVIDER_ID`, e.g. "cloudDrive.box" for Box.
+Javascript module name should have a name in form of `cloudDrive_PROVIDER_ID`, e.g. "cloudDrive\_box" for Box.
 Cloud Drive client automaticaly loads connector module if it is defined in the extension, no special action required.

+_NOTE_
+In versions 1.3.x and prior module names were in form `cloudDrive.PROVIDER_ID`.
+But since Platform 3.4 Javascript module name cannot contain dots.

 **CSS style file**